amandoabreu/amandoabreu.github.io/_posts/2023-10-09-startup-red-flags-engineers-perspective.md

 >"But my top answer is: bureaucracy...
 They said it wasn't fully thought out enough.
 Company crumbled 6 months later."

 When creativity is stifled by excessive bureaucracy, a startup's innovation and agility are compromised.

+**14. No planning, terminology or context about value creation.**
+>"All the tickets, stories, plans, specs are about “feature completeness” and “cost reduction”."

+– <a href="https://craftingtechteams.substack.com/p/is-your-team-a-cost-centre-without" target="_blank">Denis Čahuk</a>

 **In Conclusion**